elliotclowes/learnt.me/Articles Read/2024-07/Article — Portugal brings back tax breaks for foreigners in bid to woo digital nomads - Fortune E....md

 Scrapping the clause appeared to be directed at lower-income migrants from countries like India, Nepal, and Bangladesh, who took advantage of it most.

-Subscribe to the Fortune Next to Lead newsletter to get weekly strategies on how to make it to the corner office.
-[Sign up for free](https://fortune.com/newsletters/next-to-lead?&itm%5Fsource=fortune&itm%5Fmedium=article%5Ftout&itm%5Fcampaign=next%5Fto%5Flead).